wouterverweirder/kinect-azure/README.md

 Make sure you have the Azure Kinect drivers and the [Azure Kinect Body SDK](https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-download) installed.

+The current version of this library links to:
+- Azure Kinect Sensor SDK v1.4.1
+- Azure Kinect Body Tracking SDK v1.1.0

-The Body Tracking SDK relies on quite a few dll & onnx files, which you can find in the `Azure Kinect Body SDK\tools` directory.
+On Windows, The Body Tracking SDK relies on quite a few dll & onnx files, which you can find in the `Azure Kinect Body SDK\tools` directory.
 Either add that folder (eg C:\Program Files\Azure Kinect Body Tracking SDK\tools) to your PATH or copy the dll and onnx files into the root of your project.

 Just npm install like you would do with any regular module.